 A few health concerns include tooth and gum problems in the early stage of life like other toy dog breeds, less tolerance towards extreme temperatures, and nutrition.
 However, hypoglycemia, like in all toy breeds, is common in Maltese puppies.
 If you think your pooch is behaving oddly, consider visiting your vet.

 The Maltese are among the oldest purebred dogs.
 They became the status symbol of the aristocrats of the Roman Empire due to their beautiful and elegant look.
 Their grooming needs and exercise requirements are moderate but necessary.
 Maltese are playful, docile, long-lived, and healthy dogs in general.
-If you’re looking for a smart, beautiful, adorable yet an alert, smart toy-watchdog for a family, the Maltese fits perfectly.
+The Maltese fit perfectly if you’re looking for a smart, beautiful, adorable yet alert, smart toy-watchdog for a family.